johnsellin93/grab/README.md

 Instead, context is expanded explicitly through iterative search and deterministic extraction commands.

 ## Why grab Exists

-You are debugging a large codebase: multiple services, mixed languages, thousands of lines.

-You know the variable name.
-You know the function exists.
-But you do not know where it lives, what calls it, what it calls, or how it interacts with the rest of the system.
-Large repositories make this worse.

-Relevant logic is often spread across multiple files, services, and directories.
+Large repositories spread logic across multiple files, services, and directories.

-Sometimes a single file contains thousands of lines, making it impractical to paste the entire file into an AI assistant without overwhelming the context window.
+Often a single file contains thousands of lines, making it impractical to paste entire implementations into an AI assistant without overwhelming the context window.

-As a result, developers manually hunt for the smallest relevant fragments while trying to preserve enough surrounding context for accurate reasoning.
+Developers end up manually hunting for the smallest relevant fragments while trying to preserve enough surrounding context for accurate reasoning.

-So you search, jump between files, hit noisy matches, copy fragments into notes or AI tools, lose context, and repeat.

-Now add AI: partial context leads to inferred code paths, missing dependencies, and confident but incorrect answers.

 `grab` turns this into a controlled, repeatable workflow.